 Making the most of today’s high federal exemption

-With the election of President Biden, it must be noted that there is a very real possibility that, before 2026, the exemption could revert to previous levels and possibly go lower even still (as recently as 2003 the exemption was $1 million).
+It must be noted that there is a very real possibility that, before 2026, the exemption could revert to previous levels and possibly go lower even still (as recently as 2003 the exemption was $1 million).
+Additionally, there has been much discussion by the current administration in the White House of changing the estate and gift tax laws and potentially adding new wealth taxes altogether (www.irs.gov).
 This is yet another reason why it may be best to make larger gifts now while the exemption remains high and there is some certainty about the taxation of these gifts.

 Please see important disclosures at the end of the article.Download Article